suhaibasaeed/MongoDB/README.md

       * Used to access documents fields in an expression
       * Commonly used with aggregations
   * First 2 stages can be done with normal methods but stage 3 is harder
+  * Stage 4 creates new collection
+    * We could also output to a new DB instead

+#### When to Use Aggregation
+* Aggregation pipelines allow us to perform **multiple operations together**
+  * Normal CRUD operations like `.find()` just do specific things on data
+    * Good for usual things like adding product to cart in app type scenario
+  * Allows us to see bigger picture of data
+    * For things like seller dashboard which provides insights on sales/trends
+* Use aggegrations when normal CRUD methods can't do what we need to do easily
+  * Or when we need to do analysis which encompasses multiple documents
+    * Or computations on data as well as looking at changes over time
+* Use cases
+  * Daily checks - see which devices throw specific error most times